JaishreeJaishankar/improved-chainsaw/README.md

 # Firewall Rule Analyzer and Optimizer

-A Python tool for analyzing Palo Alto Networks firewall logs and optimizing rule permissions.
+A Python tool for analyzing firewall logs and optimizing rule permissions with advanced machine learning techniques.

 ## Overview

 This tool helps security teams fine-tune firewall rules by analyzing traffic patterns, identifying anomalies, and providing recommendations to reduce permission boundaries.
-It processes firewall logs and rule definitions to generate comprehensive reports and visualizations.
+It processes firewall logs and rule definitions to generate comprehensive reports and visualizations, with a focus on optimizing rules while maintaining security.

 ## Features